Agriculture in Iran: Modern era

 The Iranian government supports the agricultural sector in a number of ways.
 Like many other countries, the agricultural sector is heavily subsidised by the Iranian government.
 Each year, the government guarantees the purchase of wheat from the farmers at a pre-specialized price to protect them from seasonality in the market prices.
 The government also pays a wide range of subsidies for improvements in production methods, the use of fertilisers and pesticides, and agricultural research.
 Nonetheless, there still exist considerable opportunities to improve efficiency in the agricultural sector.
 For instance, only 10% of farms are equipped with modern irrigation facilities and the rest are still farmed using legacy methods.

 The market mechanism for agricultural products is not particularly developed given the traditional nature of the agricultural sector and the numerous governmental interventions in the market prices.
 The market mainly consists of a large number of retail traders who purchase the crops from the farmers in small quantities and bring them to the major traders in the bazaar, which is the system that was the predecessor to the modern markets.
 In order to improve market efficiency and transparency, the Iranian government has allowed trading of agricultural products on the Iran Mercantile Exchange (IME) for the past seven years.
 Nonetheless, given the direct impact of the prices of agricultural products on people's daily lives and welfare, the government actively intervenes in the market by setting prices, importing products in large amounts, subsidising certain products, and restricting exports in order to supply domestic demand.

 With the subsidies reform plan implemented, many experts are hopeful that not only will government intervention and price distortions in agricultural products be reduced, but also that a fundamental restructuring will take place in the agriculture sector.
 The government has recently quadrupled bread prices as part of the plan.
 In addition, the pricing of a number of other products that was previously done by the government is now to be left to the market mechanism.
 More importantly, fuel, water and electricity prices have increased significantly.
 The government has still kept prices lowest for agriculture in comparison to household and industrial consumers.
 Nonetheless, the high level of inefficiency in the agricultural sector from irrigation to harvesting, is expected to be fundamentally reformed.

-With an amazingly diverse climate, very high local and regional demand and an educated workforce of more than 100,000 in this field, Iran's agricultural sector is clearly underdeveloped and has immense potential for investment and growth.
-According to a former agriculture minister, deserts in Iran are spreading, South Alborz and East Zagros will be uninhabitable and people will have to migrate.
-Out of 75 million people in Iran, 45 million will have uncertain circumstances.
+With an diverse climate, high local and regional demand and an educated workforce, Iran's agricultural sector is underdeveloped yet has immense potential for investment and growth.
+According to a former agriculture minister, deserts in Iran are spreading; South Alborz and East Zagros would become uninhabitable and people will have to migrate.
+The minister also added that out of 75 million people in Iran, 45 million would have uncertain circumstances.